MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

 For information about license requirements for Microsoft Defender for Endpoint, see [Get Microsoft Defender for Endpoint](/windows/security/threat-protection/microsoft-defender-atp/switch-to-microsoft-defender-prepare#get-microsoft-defender-for-endpoint).

-## Migrate Android devices from the Microsoft Tunnel app to Microsoft Defender for Endpoint
+## Migrate devices to Microsoft Defender for Endpoint

-After you sign up and have access to the preview version of Microsoft Defender for Endpoint, you can migrate your Android devices from the Tunnel app to the new app.
-You can also deploy the preview app to other Android devices that haven't previously used the Microsoft Tunnel.
+After you sign up and have access to the preview version of Microsoft Defender for Endpoint, you can migrate supported devices from the Tunnel app to the new app.
+You can also deploy the preview app to other devices that haven't previously used the Microsoft Tunnel.

-Migration to the preview of Microsoft Defender for Endpoint requires the following broad actions, which are described in detail in the following sections:
+Migration to the preview of Microsoft Defender for Endpoint requires the following broad actions, which are described in the following sections:

 1. Join the public preview.
 2. Review and record your current Tunnel configurations.